-The proposed Barca FLNG Project would have severe adverse environmental impacts, plainly surpassing the threshold of "significance" that mandates preparation of a full EIS, rather than an Environmental Assessment.
+The proposed export terminal would have severe adverse environmental impacts, plainly surpassing the threshold of "significance" that mandates preparation of a full EIS.
 NEPA requires an EIS where a proposed major federal action would "significantly affect[] the quality of the human environment."
 42 U.S.C. § 4332(C).
 The effects that must be considered as part of the NEPA analysis, including the significance determination, include the project's direct, indirect, and cumulative environmental impacts, including "ecological (such as the effects on natural resources and on the components, structures, and functioning of affected ecosystems), aesthetic, historic, cultural, [and] economical" impacts.
 40 C.F.R. § 1508.8.
 The agency must assess the significance of those impacts in light of "considerations of both context and intensity."
 Id. § 1508.27.
 The pertinent contexts range from short-term local impacts to regional and global impacts.
 40 C.F.R. § 1508.27(a); The Mountaineers v.
 U.S. Forest Serv., 445 F. Supp.
 2d 1235, 1245 (W.D.
 Wash.
 2006) (noting the mandate to consider both local and regional impacts).
 Intensity "refers to the severity of the impact" and involves factoring in ten considerations, enumerated in 40 C.F.R. § 1508.27(b), including effects on public health and safety, controversy or uncertainty regarding effects on the environment, and the cumulative effects of the action and other related actions.
 If there is a "substantial question" as to the severity of impacts, an EIS must be prepared.
 See Klamath Siskiyou Wildlands Ctr. v.
 Boody, 468 F.3d 549, 561-62 (9th Cir.
 2006) (holding that the "substantial question" test sets a "low standard" for plaintiffs to meet).
 Considerations of both context and intensity militate in favor of preparing an EIS for the Project.

-Here, the proposed exports and the Barca FLNG Project would have severe adverse environmental impacts, plainly surpassing the threshold of "significance" that mandates preparation of a full EIS.
+Here, the proposed exports and the terminal they would require would have severe adverse environmental impacts, plainly surpassing the threshold of "significance" that mandates preparation of a full EIS.
 As we explain elsewhere, LNG exports will induce additional gas production that, every year, will potentially emit millions of tons of methane pollution, emit tens of thousands of tons of VOC and hazardous air pollutants, and require of hundreds of millions of tons of fresh water.
 DOE/FE regulations categorically state that "[a]pprovals or disapprovals of authorizations to import or export natural gas . . . involving major operational changes (such as a major increase in the quantity of liquefied natural gas imported or exported)" will "normally require [an] EIS."
 10 C.F.R.
 Part 1021, Appendix D, D9.
-We further note that for all greenfield LNG export projects, such as this one, where FERC has issued a notice of intent regarding NEPA review, FERC is undertaking a full EIS.
+Additionally, this is only the second proposal for an offshore, deepwater LNG export terminal, and no NEPA review has yet been completed for such a terminal.
+Accordingly, Delfin's proposal will present novel engineering, logistical, and environmental issues.